 Review of Operating Experience

-The problem identification and resolution database should have been searched, by the applicant, for a period of not less than 5 years prior to the date the license renewal application analysis was terminated (Note: many times the applicant's operating experience review is 1 to 2 years old by the time the review team arrives onsite).
+The problem identification and resolution database should have been searched, by the applicant, for a period of not less than 5 years prior to the date the license renewal application analysis was terminated (Note: many times, the applicant's operating experience review is 1 to 2 years old by the time the review team arrives onsite).
 This operating experience search should be verified by the inspector independently in two ways:

 The results of the applicant’s database search will result in corrective actions being flagged because the corrective action used age-related keywords, (e.g., corrosion or cracking).
-Each flagged corrective action then evaluated by the applicant for applicability to aging management.
+Each flagged corrective action is then evaluated by the applicant for applicability to aging management.
 The inspector should then select and review a sample of flagged corrective actions, including both those where the applicant concluded there was an aging effect and those where the applicant concluded there was not an aging effect.

 The inspector should independently query the applicant’s problem identification and resolution program for selected keywords, for selected periods of time, to identify issues that were not included in the applicant’s evaluation.
 The inspector is not required to learn how to independently manipulate the applicant’s system but may ask the applicant to perform the search using the inspector’s keywords.

 Because NEI 95-10 guidance for operational experience review states that a site-specific search of 5 to 10 years should be sufficient, the inspector should choose the samples above during a period of 10 years to determine if the applicant's cut-off date is appropriate.
-The inspector should also emphasize known issues, when possible (e.g., containment corrosion at a BWR Mark I unit, buried pipe leaks, small bore piping socket weld issues, submerged cables, and Boral/Boraflex issues in spent fuel pool storage racks) for a period prior to the applicant's cut-off date.
+The inspector should also emphasize known issues, when possible (e.g., containment corrosion at a BWR Mark I unit, buried pipe leaks, small bore piping socket weld issues, submerged cables, and Boral/Boraflex issues in spent fuel pool storage racks), for a period prior to the applicant's cut-off date.

 71002-05 RESOURCE ESTIMATES